Nickpofig/quick-hull/README.md

 # quick-hull
+WIP.
 A program that finds a sequence of points, which represents a "convex hull" for a given set of points, implemented using a parallelized "Quick-Hull" algorithm.

 # Compilation
 To compile program you firstly need to compile system-run.